parts of indian constitution

 Part XIV A – Tribunal (Articles 323A to 323B)

-Role and significance of administrative tribunals: They are significant because they provide a speedy, inexpensive, and accessible alternative to the regular courts for resolving service matters the parts of Indian Constitution play a crucial role in this context, as they outline the framework.
+Role and significance of administrative tribunals: They are significant because they provide a speedy, inexpensive, and accessible alternative to the regular courts for resolving service matters.
+The parts of the Indian Constitution play a crucial role in this context, as they outline the framework.

-Ensuring efficient and specialised dispute resolution: Part XIVA also empowers the appropriate Legislature to provide for the adjudication or trial by tribunals, further emphasizing the importance of these parts of Indian Constitution in facilitating effective governance and justice.
+Ensuring efficient and specialized dispute resolution: Part XIVA also empowers the appropriate Legislature to provide for the adjudication or trial by tribunals, further emphasizing the importance of these parts of the Indian Constitution in facilitating effective governance and justice.

 Part XV – Elections (Articles 324 to 329A)

-Conducting free and fair elections in India, Parts of Indian Constitution it empowers the Parliament and the State Legislatures to impose restrictions on trade, commerce, and intercourse in the public interest, subject to certain conditions and limitations.
+In conducting free and fair elections in India, Parts of the Indian Constitution empower the Parliament and the State Legislatures to impose restrictions on trade, commerce, and intercourse in the public interest, subject to certain conditions and limitations.

 Part XVI- Special Provisions Relating to Certain Classes (Article 300-342)

 Articles 330 to 342 provide the special benefits of Reservation of the Scheduled Castes, Scheduled Tribes, Anglo-Indians, and Backward Classes.
-Parts of Indian Constitution, The number of seats designated for such castes and tribes in any State or Union territory shall be determined by their total population.
-Special Provisions with respect to educational grants are provided to the Anglo-Indian Community.
+Parts of the Indian Constitution: The number of seats designated for castes and tribes in any State or Union territory shall be determined by their total population.
+Special Provisions for educational grants are provided to the Anglo-Indian Community.

 Part XVII- Official Language (Article 343-351)